 - About – this page explains who you or your business are, including some background information

 - Contact – this should have all the information anyone would need to reach you for your services.
-It can include phone/fax numbers, street address, cell number, e-mail and any other connecting site where your customers can find you.
+It can include phone/fax numbers, street address, mobile number, e-mail, business hours, and a contact form where your customers can send you a message.

 There are additional pages to consider including in your website and they will depend on your specific service.
 These can include: